Transfer from master's to PhD

 You can apply to transfer after at least six-months’ full-time-equivalent work (0.5 EFTS) on your master’s thesis.
-Such an application does not obviate the regulations for entry into a PhD; in particular, if you have not already met the research experience criteria by other means, you must show substantial evidence of high-quality progress in your Master’s research (see below).
+Such an application does not remove the requirements for entry into a PhD; in particular, if you have not already met the research experience criteria by other means, you must show substantial evidence of high-quality progress in your master’s research (see below).

 Your HOD/HOS and supervisors must support your transfer so you need to discuss it with them before applying.

 - a letter explaining why you want to transfer

 - a completed PhD Application Form (form available below)

 - a comprehensive description of progress on your Master's thesis

 - supervisors' and HOD/HOS's comments on your progress

 Email the letter and all the supporting documents (including the PhD Application Form) to Te Kura Tāura.

 Please note that if you have a UC Master's Scholarship, it does not transfer into a UC Doctoral Scholarship; you must make that application separately.